-11.1 The usual penalties for misconduct are set out below.
+- 11.1 The usual penalties for misconduct are set out below.
 No penalty should be imposed without a hearing.
 We aim to treat all employees fairly and consistently, and a penalty imposed on another employee for similar misconduct will usually be taken into account but should not be treated as a precedent.
-Each case will be assessed on its own merits.

-- 11.2 Stage 1 First written warning.
+Each case will be assessed on its own merits. - 11.2 Stage 1 First written warning.
 It will usually be appropriate for a first act of misconduct where there are no other active written warnings on your disciplinary record. - 11.3 Stage 2 Final written warning.
-It will usually be appropriate for: - 11.3.1 Misconduct where there is already an active written warning on your record; or - 11.3.2 Misconduct that we consider sufficiently serious to warrant a final written warning even though there are no other active warnings on your record. - 11.4 Stage 3 Dismissal.
-It will usually only be appropriate for: - 11.4.1 Any misconduct during your probationary period; - 11.4.2 Further misconduct where there is an active final written warning on your record; or - 11.4.3 Any gross misconduct regardless of whether there are active warnings on your record.
+It will usually be appropriate for: - (a) misconduct where there is already an active written warning on your record; or - (b) misconduct that we consider sufficiently serious to warrant a final written warning even though there are no other active warnings on your record. - 11.4 Stage 3 Dismissal.
+It will usually only be appropriate for: - (a) any misconduct during your probationary period; - (b) further misconduct where there is an active final written warning on your record; or

+- (c) any gross misconduct regardless of whether there are active warnings on your record.
 Gross misconduct will usually result in immediate dismissal without notice or payment in lieu of notice (summary dismissal).
-Examples of gross misconduct are set out in our Disciplinary Rules. - 11.5 Alternatives to dismissal.
+Examples of gross misconduct are set out in our Disciplinary Rules.

+- 11.5 Alternatives to dismissal.
 In some cases we may at our discretion consider alternatives to dismissal.
 These will usually be accompanied by a final written warning.
+Examples include:

+- (a) Demotion.

-Examples include: 11.5.1 Demotion. - 11.5.2 Transfer to another department or job. - 11.5.3 A period of suspension without pay. - 11.5.4 Loss of seniority. - 11.5.5 Reduction in pay. - 11.5.6 Loss of future pay increment or bonus. - 11.5.7 Loss of overtime.
+- (b) Transfer to another department or job.

+- (c) A period of suspension without pay.

+- (d) Loss of seniority.

+- (e) Reduction in pay.

+- (f) Loss of future pay increment or bonus.

+- (g) Loss of overtime.